 EE customers get a different router depending on whether they are using standard or fibre broadband.
 Standard broadband users get the EE Bright Box.
 It supports remote assistance, has four ethernet ports and a built-in dual-band antenna.

-Fibre broadband customers get the slightly slicker Smart Hub to access the internet.
+Fibre broadband customers get the slightly slicker Smart Hub (yes, that's the same Smart Hub offered by BT) to access the internet.
 This neat bit of tech comes with seven internal antennas, dual wi-fi bands, four ethernet ports and the ability to set when certain devices can access it.
 This is a great way to stop the kids playing computer games after bedtime.
 You can also dim or turn off the light on the Smart Hub.

 This system does unfortunately create two tiers of customers, and means if you eventually want to switch from standard broadband to fibre, you will need a new router, which may result in another activation fee.